Virginia Cowles: World War II

 After leaving Spain, Cowles reported from all over Europe, shuttling between Russia, Germany, Czechoslovakia, Finland, and France during 1939 and 1940.
 For the Sunday Times, she reported on the Winter War, before returning to England in 1940 after the fall of France.

 She witnessed the first day of The Blitz, and continued to report on the Battle of Britain throughout, writing from Dover how "You knew the fate of civilization was being decided fifteen thousand feet above your head in a world of sun, wind and sky".

 From 1942 to 1943 she worked for John G. Winant, the American Ambassador in London.
 For the Sunday Times and the Chicago Sun she reported on the North African Campaign.
 Cowles missed journalism and returned to reporting, from Italy and France in 1944-45.

 Later career

 In the following four decades Cowles achieved considerable commercial success with a long series of political individual and family biographies.
 Critics often complained about the lack of sharpness and reliability of her historical analysis, but praised the accuracy of her insight into humanity.
 She was awarded the Order of the British Empire in 1947.

 Personal life

 In 1945, Cowles married Aidan Crawley a British politician, journalist, television executive and author.
-They had three children, two sons and a daughter.
+They had three children, two sons and a daughter: Andrew, Harriet, and Randall.
 Cowles was killed in an automobile accident in 1983, in the car her husband was driving.